AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 	- Password managers = good.
 Particularly, they defend well against credential stuffing (e.g., adding the number at the end of your password by 1 because of password expirations)
 	- "Rainbow credential stuffing": Using variations of stolen passwords.
 - ** Secret Stores**:
+	- Basically password managers for computers.
+A software vault that encrypts secrets and allows an application to access them programmatically (e.g., Azure app variables)
+	- Service accounts: Accounts used by computers, not people.
 	-

 **What can I do with this?**